Last updated: 16 April 2026

 You may have to pay Inheritance Tax, Capital Gains Tax, or Income Tax on the money you earn from a trust.
 The exact amount depends on a handful of factors including the type of trust, who benefits, and how long ago it was opened.

-Pass on wealth as you wish with trust funds
+Pass on wealth with caution with trust funds

 It’s important to seek professional guidance if you’re unsure how to safeguard your wealth.